zhan4429/Purdue-RCAC-Biocontainer/index.rst

 This is the user guide for biocontainer modules deployed in Purdue High Performance Computing clusters.
 More information about our center is avaiable here (https://www.rcac.purdue.edu).

-If you have any questions, contact me at:
+If you have any question, contact me at:
 `zhan4429@purdue.edu <mailto:zhan4429@purdue.edu>`_

 .. toctree::
-   :caption: Software list
+   :caption: Application list
    :maxdepth: 3
    :titlesonly: